mkotsovoulou/ods6001Labs/labs/lab1_1/README.md

 ### Check Your Code

-Execute the below to evaluate the correctness of your code using `check50`, but be sure to test it yourself before that...
+Execute the command below to evaluate the correctness of your code using `check50`, but be sure to test it yourself before that...

 ```
 check50 mkotsovoulou/ods6001a/main/labs/lab1_1
 ```

-Execute the below to evaluate the style of your code using `style50`.
+Execute the command below to evaluate the style of your code using `style50`.

 ```
 style50 lab1_1.py